Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Score-based Sequential Langevin Sampling

-Three mainstream approaches exist for score matching: implicit score matching~\citep{hyvarinen2005Estimation}, sliced score matching~\citep{song2020Sliced}, and denoising score matching~\citep{Vincent2011Connection}.
+\textbf{Denoising score matching.} Three mainstream approaches exist for score matching: implicit score matching~\cite{hyvarinen2005Estimation}, sliced score matching~\cite{song2020Sliced}, and denoising score matching~\cite{Vincent2011Connection}.
 Among these, we adopt denoising score matching because it eliminates the need to compute the gradient of the score network, unlike the other two methods which require this computation.

-Following denoising score matching~\citep{Vincent2011Connection}, the score function of the smoothed density~\eqref{eq:smooth:density} minimizes the objective functional:
+Following denoising score matching~\cite{Vincent2011Connection}, the score function of the smoothed density~\eqref{eq:smooth:density} minimizes the objective functional:

 Since this population risk is analytically intractable in practical applications, we estimate the score function through empirical risk minimization:

 where $\calS$ is a deep neural network class, $\{\underline{\mX}_{k+1}^{i}\}_{i=1}^{n}$ is a set of independent predicted states defined as~\eqref{eq:predict}, and $\{\vepsilon_{i}\}_{i=1}^{n}$ is a set of independent standard Gaussian variables.